miroshkinan/openstack-virtual-infrastructure-manager/README.md

-# OpenStack Virtual Infrastructure Manager
+# OpenStack Infrastructure Manager

-## Virtual Infrastructure Configuration
+## Infrastructure Configuration

-Virtual infrastructure configuration is stored in a file of yaml format.
+Virtual infrastructure configuration is stored in a YAML-file.
 Default name for the configuration is **config.yml**.
 In case of another name is used, it has to be specified with the "--config" argument: